projectatomic/atomic-site/source/blog/2017-07-18-running-kubernetes-on-fedora-atomic-26.html.md

 ## Ansible Deployment

-The contrib repository of the upstream Kubernetes project contains [ansible scripts](https://github.com/kubernetes/contrib/tree/master/ansible) for deploying a Kubernetes cluster that work with Fedora Atomic 26 and its default Kubernetes packages, as well as with an Atomic Host with installed system containers.
+For a more advanced installation option, the contrib repository of the upstream Kubernetes project contains [ansible scripts](https://github.com/kubernetes/contrib/tree/master/ansible) for deploying a Kubernetes cluster that work with Fedora Atomic Host 26 and its default Kubernetes packages, as well as with an Atomic Host with installed system containers.

 Grab the scripts by git cloning them: